-Today in conjunction with the Rural Telecommunications Congress (RTC), Strategic Networks Group (SNG) released its extensive report on broadband investment and activity.
+Today in conjunction with the Rural Telecommunications Congress (RTC), Strategic Networks Group (SNG) released its first of its kind report on broadband investment and activity by American States.
 The report, available at sngroup.com/states combines FCC availability and adoption figures with SNG’s survey results of 48 states to rank states on the following dimensions: Availability, Adoption, Driving Meaningful Use, Growth Investment, and Regulation.

-“We put a great deal of time into determining the dimensions and how to measure each,” explains Doug Adams, SNG’s VP Communications.
-“There’s so much more to maximizing the benefits of broadband than merely providing fiber/higher speeds.”
+“We put a great deal of time into determining the dimensions and how to measure each,” explains Michael Curri, SNG’s Founder and President.
+“There’s so much more to being competitive in a digital economy than merely providing fiber/higher speeds.”

 Ranking each state with a weight for each category yielded the following as the top 5 states in terms of broadband; New York, Ohio, Maine, New Mexico, and New Hampshire.

 Some highlights of the findings include:

 - 52% of states have an office dedicated to broadband